paritabrahmbhatt/paritabrahmbhatt/README.md

 I am a data scientist and software developer with excellent leadership skills.
 I am pursuing my Master's in Computer Science at Clemson University, and I am working as a Graduate Student Assistant at International Services at Clemson University.
 I am open to new and exciting Internship and full time Opportunities from January 2023, and May 2023 respectively.

 - 🔭 I’m currently working on the data of University students to gain valuable insights
-- 🌱 I’m currently learning Artifician Intelligentce and Database Management
+- 🌱 I’m currently learning Artificial Intelligentce and Database Management
 - 👯 I’m looking to collaborate with machine learning and data science projects
 - 📫  How to reach me: pbrahmb@g.clemson.edu
 - 😄 She/Her